madebyollin/taesd/README.md

 ## What can I use TAESD for?

 Since TAESD is very fast, you can use TAESD to watch Stable Diffusion's image generation progress in real time.
-Here's a [example notebook](examples/Previewing_During_Image_Generation.ipynb) that adds previewing to the Diffusers implementation of SD2.1.
+* Here's a [example notebook](examples/Previewing_During_Image_Generation.ipynb) that adds TAESD previewing to the Diffusers implementation of SD2.1.
+* Here's a [PR](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/10365/) adding TAESD previewing to the AUTOMATIC1111 WebUI (thanks to [Sakura-Luna](https://github.com/Sakura-Luna)).

 | ![](images/preview_images_1.gif) | ![](images/preview_images_2.gif) | ![](images/preview_images_3.gif) |
 | -------------------------------- | -------------------------------- | -------------------------------- |

-You can also use TAESD for tasks where the official decoder is [inconvenient](https://twitter.com/cloneofsimo/status/1624134163136933893), like quickly decoding really large images (these examples used the [latent upscaler](https://huggingface.co/docs/diffusers/main/en/api/pipelines/stable_diffusion/latent_upscale)).
+You can also use TAESD for other tasks where the official decoder is [inconvenient](https://twitter.com/cloneofsimo/status/1624134163136933893), like quickly decoding really large images (these examples used the [latent upscaler](https://huggingface.co/docs/diffusers/main/en/api/pipelines/stable_diffusion/latent_upscale)).

 | ![](images/latent_upscaled_1.jpg) | ![](images/latent_upscaled_2.jpg) | ![](images/latent_upscaled_3.jpg) |
 | --------------------------------- | --------------------------------- | --------------------------------- |